 “Always,” Dr. Howland says.

-Dr. Meredith Traube, a native of Dallas, Pennsylvania, graduated from Dallas High School (Valedictorian), Virginia Polytechnic Institute (B.S., Biology, summa cum laude), and the University of Pittsburgh School of Dental Medicine (8th in class).
+Dr. Meredith Lacey, a native of Dallas, Pennsylvania, graduated from Dallas High School (Valedictorian), Virginia Polytechnic Institute (B.S., Biology, summa cum laude), and the University of Pittsburgh School of Dental Medicine (8th in class).

-“You learn a lot of valuable information in dental school, but you don’t come out ready to practice,” Dr. Traube says.
+“You learn a lot of valuable information in dental school, but you don’t come out ready to practice,” Dr. Lacey says.
 “My residency was an opportunity to refine those skills, and to broaden my abilities relative to emergencies, trauma, and odontogenic infection.”

-Dr. Traube’s interest in dentistry emerged early on, but the drive didn’t take root until the end of her undergraduate career.
+Dr. Lacey’s interest in dentistry emerged early on, but the drive didn’t take root until the end of her undergraduate career.
 “I started college knowing I wanted to be a healthcare provider, but when I shadowed a dentist and saw that it was science with some subjectivity, I knew it was for me.”

-Dr. Traube says she is glad to be part of a practice where she can grow while benefitting from the advice and guidance of someone who has been in the trade for 15 years.
+Dr. Lacey says she is glad to be part of a practice where she can grow while benefitting from the advice and guidance of someone who has been in the trade for 15 years.